marae22/portfolio/content/project/earn-org.md

 projectDate = "March 2017"
 heroImage = "/earn-images/earnTitle.png"
 screenShot = "/earn-images/screenShots.png"
-# title = "EARN"
+title = "EARN"

 sectionTitle = "RESEARCH & DESIGN"

-overview = "EARN.org is a non-profit organization that help low income families to learn to save.
-The main objective of this project was to re-design their current help center to make it easier for users to answer questions and decrease the number of tickets being submitted."
+overview = "EARN.org is a non-profit organization that help low income families to learn how to save."

+problem = "EARN.org is receiving too many customer support tickets."

+solution = "By re-designing EARN's help center we were able to empower EARN's users to answer their questions without having to submit a ticket."

 teamDuration = "My role was co-UX Designer with additional focus on content strategy and visual design.
 The duration of this project was 2 1/2 weeks."

 toolsMethods = [
   "Synthesize Research",
 	"Sketching",
-	"HTML & CSS Coding",
+	"HTML & CSS Coding using Zendesk",
-	"Prototyping",
+	"Prototyping using Zendesk.",
 	"Usability Testing"
 ]